 Detention fees are a pain.
 There’s no way around it.
-But if you’re a regular freight shipper, you’re going to have to deal with detention fees.
+But if you’re a regular freight shipper, you’re going to have to deal with detention charges.

 The best way to handle these fees is to learn about them up front.
 With some basic information, you can plan your freight shipments around detention fees, and help you and your freight broker, avoid them.